-- Locate Middle East and North America on a world map and explore the landscape. - Identify countries within the Middle East and North America. - Compare the physical geography of the Middle East and North America. - Understand imports and exports from a country in the Middle
+- North America and South America on a world map and explore the landscape. - Identify countries within the North America and South America - Compare the physical geography of the North America and South America

 Wartime Harrogate

 - a local history study - a study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 - Investigate how WW2 changed our local and national way of life, in the short term. - Use sources to investigate what life was like in Harrogate during WW2.